 Why Should You Offer Digital Services for Your Post Office?

 Is it bold to say that everyone is doing it?
 Or at least making moves towards it.
 From Ireland to India, postal services are taking big strides into embracing digitalization.
-Even Kyrgyzstan launched the digitized KASU Post early this year.
-In 2021 where data is king and strategies are adapted based on consumer behavior and people live on their smartphones, going digital helps you stay relevant to the current clientele.
+Even Kyrgyzstan has launched their digitized KASU Post.
+In the current climate where data is king and strategies are adapted based on consumer behavior and people live on their smartphones, going digital helps you stay relevant to the current clientele.

 Evolution is constant and consistent